tim-s-ccs/ccs-digitalmarketplace-frontend-diff/README.md

 ### Using the binaries

 Binaries for OSX, Linux and Windows are provided.
-See the [releases](releases) for the latest available binaries.
+The [latest binaries can be found here](/andymantell/govuk-frontend-diff/releases/latest).

 Using the binaries does not require NodeJS to be installed.